auxesis/cucumber-nagios/README.md

 your tests will look something like this:

     Feature: google.com.au
+      To broaden their knowledge
-      It should be up
+      A user should be able
-      And I should be able to search for things
+      To search for things

       Scenario: Searching for things
         Given I visit "http://www.google.com"